RoundServices/rs-partners/README.md

 ## Coding

-All classes contained in **rs** folder can be used for develop awesome scripts or classes, just import the dependencies on your python code:
+All classes contained in **rs** folder can be used to develop awesome scripts or classes, just import the dependencies on your python code:
 ```python
 from rs.package.MyClass import MyClass
 ```